Remod-org/MoMRevisited/README.md

 ## NOTES

   - You must own a licensed copy of the game to use this code.
 Any other use may constitute a violation.
+  - This will only work for Windows clients and servers.
   - Since EAC will be disabled, keep this in mind for potential hackers with 'improved' clients and scripts.

 ## Server instructions